KaladinX/KaladinX/README.md

 Current Focus:

-Studying python. js, css, html etc...
+Studying python. js, css, html etc...node...

 Working on a couple projects to get the hang of it.